Adhishree21/daily_thoughts/README.md

 _Your daily spark of wisdom!_

-## 🗓️ Date: **2025-09-16**
+## 🗓️ Date: **2025-09-17**

 ### 💬 Today's Insight:
 ```
-> Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose. ❤️ - Steve Jobs
+> The best and most beautiful things in the world cannot be seen or even touched - they must be felt with the heart. ❤️ - Helen Keller
 ```

 ---